 If you do not know the Lord Jesus Christ as your Savior, and you want to get to know Him today, here’s how.

-All you have to do is believe “that Christ died for our sins according to the scriptures; and that he was buried, and that he rose again the third day according to the Scriptures” and you will be saved.
-The Bible states in the book of Romans 10:9, 13: “That if thou shalt confess with thy mouth the Lord Jesus, and shalt believe in thine heart that God hath raised Him from the dead, thou shalt be saved.
-For whosoever shall call upon the name of the Lord shall be saved.”
+Romans 10:9 & 13 says, “That if thou shalt confess with thy mouth the Lord Jesus, and shalt believe in thine heart that God hath raised him from the dead, thou shalt be saved… For whosoever shall call upon the name of the Lord shall be saved.”

 If you believe that Jesus Christ died on the Cross for your sins, was buried, and rose from the dead, and you want to trust Him for your Salvation today, please pray with me this simple prayer: Holy Father God, I realize that I am a sinner and that I have done some bad things in my life.
 I am sorry for my sins, and today I choose to turn from my sins.
 For Jesus Christ sake, please forgive me of my sins.
 I believe with all of my heart that Jesus Christ died for me, was buried, and rose again.
 I trust Jesus Christ as my Savior and I choose to follow Him as Lord from this day forward.
 Lord Jesus, please come into my heart and save my soul and change my life today.
 Amen.